clemcrafts/trumid/README.md

 ![Alt text](https://i.ibb.co/yyFxs6L/Screenshot-2024-03-08-at-19-40-27.png "Flink Autoscaling")

-### d.
-Queues/Processors replaced by State-Based Distributed Processing
+#### 4. Queues/Processors replaced by State-Based Distributed Processing

 Replacing traditional queues and processors with state-based distributed processing, as facilitated by Flink's in-memory state management, marks a significant leap in performance efficiency.
 Flink's approach minimizes the need for data to traverse multiple, distinct processing layers, allowing for faster, more efficient computation.
 This model ensures data locality and reduces latency, as state is managed and processed closer to the data, eliminating bottlenecks associated with separate, non-distributed processors and improving overall system responsiveness.